mykytaishchenko/SocialNetworkGraph/README.md

    * Added _"Description of ADT"_, _"Class diagram of data structures"_, _"Class diagram of ADT"_ pages to the project wiki
    * Added `social_graph_using_example.py` module

+* 0.0.4
+   * Added _"Description of the data for proccesing"_, _"Results of computational experiments"_ pages to the project wiki

+* 0.0.5
+   * Added _"Analysis of results"_ page to the project wiki

 ## Licence